But with so many intranet solutions available, how do you decide on the best one for your specific need?

 17. Happeo

-- Watch out for: Works well into Google but limited flexibility outside the Google stack.
+Watch out for: Works well within Google but limited flexibility outside the Google stack.

 18. Simpplr

-- Watch out for: Enterprise features come with enterprise-level complexity and pricing.
+Watch out for: Enterprise features come with enterprise-level complexity and pricing.
+Per-user costs can rise quickly for large or growing teams.

 19. Workvivo

-- Watch out for: Need to be paired with other tools for document control, form and workflow capabilities etc.
+Watch out for: Needs to be paired with other tools for document control, form and workflow capabilities.

 20. CentricMinds

-- Best for: Australian organisations needing standard features and support.
+Best for: Australian organisations needing standard features and local support.

 21. GreenOrbit

-- Watch out for: Limited EX features required of larger organisations.
+Watch out for: Limited employee experience features required by larger organisations.

 22. Knack